roma/roma/README.md

 $ gem install roma
 ```

+### Troubleshooting

+#### Building failure about gem native extension (Ubuntu 14.04)

+On Ubuntu 14.04, it reports a failure about building gem native extension while doing `bundle install` under ROMA source directory:

+    Using tokyocabinet 1.32.0 from git://github.com/roma/tokyocabinet-ruby.git (at master@f270943)

+    Gem::Ext::BuildError: ERROR: Failed to build gem native extension.

+This is because of the lack of `libbz2-dev`, so that the `tokyocabinet` cannot be built.
+However, the error message is not very helpful, unless one takes a look at the `mkmf.log`.

+    /usr/bin/ld: cannot find -lbz2

+To solve it, install the package from `apt-get`:

+    sudo apt-get install libbz2-dev

+Then re-run `bundle install` to install all the depencies.

 ### Make routing files

 ROMA is required to make the routing files before starting up.